-In 2020, the minimum compensation requirement for small employers is \$15.75/hour.
+2. (UPDATE) What are the minimum wage requirements for SMALL EMPLOYERS?
+In 2019, the minimum compensation requirement for small employers is \$15.00/hour.
 Small employers can meet this requirement in two ways:

-- 1) Pay an hourly minimum compensation of \$15.75/hour; or - Pay an hourly minimum wage of \$13.50/hour and make up the balance with employee tips reported to the IRS and/or payments toward an employee's qualifying medical benefits plan.
+- a.
+Pay hourly minimum compensation of \$15.00/hour; or - b.
+Pay an hourly minimum wage of \$12.00/hour and make up the balance with employee tips reported to the IRS and/or payments toward an employee's qualifying medical benefits plan.